Skip to Main Content

 Where Tokyo's Tsukiji Market Meets a Paris Side Street

 Rue de Richelieu runs through one of Paris's most historically layered arrondissements, threading past the Bibliothèque nationale and within walking distance of the Palais-Royal.
 It is not the obvious address for a bowl of ramen.
 That displacement is partly the point.
 Kodawari Ramen (Tsukiji) occupies a narrow shopfront on this street, and the experience begins before you sit down: the queue that regularly forms outside is one of the more honest reviews a Paris restaurant can receive.
-Over 10,000 Google ratings averaging 4.4 is not a soft number — it represents consistent performance across a cross-section of diners that no curated press visit can replicate.
+With 11,539 Google ratings averaging 4.4, it reflects consistent performance across a broad cross-section of diners.

 Ramen in Paris: A Tradition Still Proving Itself